BriOD/BriOD.github.io/_posts/2016-11-28-two_week_challenge.markdown

 In a world driven by self motivation, the prop bets are a way of motivating people to work.
 In the process also holding yourself accountable, and forcing yourself to stay consistent.
 It’s easy enough to put in 200 hours, but putting in 200 quality hours is a different story.

 I want to emulate the benefits of prop bets, and point it towards programming.
 To make up for a lack of focus the last couple week, I want to challenge myself to do 100 hours of programming over the next two weeks.
-I’m not going to betting anyone that I can or cannot complete this challenge.
-By blogging about it, and putting it out there, I will be holding myself accountable to complete it.
+I’m not going to be betting anyone that I can or cannot complete this challenge.
+By blogging about it, and putting it out there, I will be holding myself accountable to complete it, and achieve the same results.

 I don’t just want 100 hours of programming, I want 100 hours of quality programming.
 There’s a couple things I want to achieve during the 2 weeks:
 1) I want to complete the rails section on learn.co, I’m currently a little over 60% done with the section.